Pussy Riot vs. The Pseudo Religious of Eastern Europe

 The war to which Surnin refers is one between the people who want to play it by the rules and those who want to falsify the elections and obstruct Russia’s democratic course.
 He cynically observes that the first group will be convinced of their moral victory, with the law and the truth on their side, but the second group will steal the real triumph, with the courts, the police, and Vladimir Putin on theirs.

 Indeed, Putin won.
 Now let’s talk about the moral victors.
 A number of originally internet-based groups managed to organize a citizens’ army of more than 80,000 volunteers, who enlisted to visit polling stations to be on the lookout for election fraud.
-As reporter Anna Nemtsova remarked, “They are . . .
+As reporter Anna Nemtsova remarked, “They . . .

 Read more: Putin Wins?